-- for the Company's Chief Executive Officer, Common Stock equivalent to five times annual base salary; - for the Company's President and Chief Operating Officer, Common Stock equivalent to four times annual base salary; and - for those other executive officers of the Company who report directly to the Chief Executive Officer, Common Stock equivalent to three times annual base salary.
+- for the Company's Chief Executive Officer, Common Stock equivalent to five times annual base salary; and - for other executive officers of the Company, Common Stock equivalent to three times annual base salary.

 Executives are expected to achieve targets within five years of the later of the date of the adoption of the minimum stock ownership guidelines or the date of assuming their positions.
-Each of the Company's executive officers met the minimum stock ownership guidelines as of May 31, 2016.
+Each of the Company's executive officers met the minimum stock ownership guidelines as of May 31, 2020 or is within the grace period provided by the stock ownership guidelines to achieve compliance.